 Good value is key at this part of the supermini market and Ford is pitching the new Fiesta a notch above its predecessor.
 Prices start at £16,640.
 Your trim range as of 2020 looks like this:

 - Trend: 16in wheels, manual air-con, Sync3 touchscreen, safety pack

 - Titanium: parking sensors, navigation, auto wipers and cruise

 - ST-Line: 17in wheels, sporty body kit, same tech as Titanium

 - Vignale: bespoke body trimmings, leather, advanced safety kit and tech

 There is also a jacked-up Fiesta Active and an ace ST version:

 Ford Fiesta: verdict

-The new Ford Fiesta is all the supermini we'd wished for.
-It's fun to drive, rewarding for enthusiasts and finally has a properly competitive infotainment system.
-If only it had better attention to quality inside, we'd be adding that cherished fifth star.
-It's a brilliant effort.
+The Ford Fiesta is all the supermini most could wish for.
+It’s fun to drive, rewarding for enthusiasts and just about practical enough.
+If only it had better attention to quality inside, we’d be adding that cherished fifth star.
+It’s a brilliant effort.
 Fiesta folk can lap it up with our hearty recommendation once more.